Makhila Ainciart Bergara Basque stick made traditionally, by hand and made to measure

 Le Makila Talaia

-The Makila: The Basque walking stick revisited by TALAIA A must-have in the Basque Country, the makila, which means ...
+The Makila: The Basque walking stick revisited by TALAIA An iconic walking stick from the Basque Country, reimagined ...

 15,3 km - Anglet